 1. Black Activism K/W/L

-Create a Know-Want to Know-Learned chart on the board.
+Create a Know/Want to Know/Learned chart with three columns on the board.
 Tell students that they will be reviewing black activism and social movements for racial justice in the United States since the 1950s.
 Invite students to share what they know about black social movements throughout history.
 Which events did they identify as they looked over the timeline the night before, and why?